Medical Malpractice Lawyers NYC

 What are the 4 things that must be proven to win a medical malpractice suit?

-- Duty—When the doctor made his or her diagnosis, did he or she act within the standard of care?
+- Duty—When the healthcare provider made his or her diagnosis, did he or she act within the standard of care?

 - Breach—Did the doctor breach his/her duty?
 In other words, was there a deviation from medical protocol?